 It’s important for family caregivers to have the time they need to rest and recharge in order to stay healthy.
 When family caregivers need temporary relief, we can provide outstanding care for your loved one and peace of mind for you.

 Transitions of Care

 In-home care needs can vary depending on circumstances, and for that reason, we offer Transitions of Care.
 We offer one-day, short-term, and long-term care.
 We will decide together how much care you need and for how long.
 When continued care is required, a nurse’s evaluation and a personalized routine can be included, based on the evaluation.

 Our DementiaWise® program engages and enhances the lives of the individuals with dementia while providing support and education for the family.
 We also have a music program we call Joyful Memories® that does wonders for uplifting spirits, memory recall and reaching those who have become withdrawn.

 Alzheimer’s disease is among the most common form of dementia in the senior population.
 Depending on the stage, seniors with Alzheimer’s experience a range of physical, mental, and emotional changes.
 In advanced cases, seniors with Alzheimer’s will require assistance with activities of daily living.
 We help to relieve families of worry and stress by offering extensive Alzheimer’s care services.

 Loved ones and their families can live their best life and do more of what matters- spending quality time together!

 Whether your loved one needs assistance only a few hours a week or around-the-clock, our team is happy to help!
-Call (215) 750-1880 to learn more about the transition care services offered through ComForCare Home Care (Lower Bucks County, PA).
+Call (215) 750-1880 to learn more about the transition care services offered through ComForCare Home Care (Lower Bucks County and Philadelphia, PA).